 Recep Tayyip Erdogan is the president of Turkey.
-He is the leader of The Justice and Development Party (AKP) which is the ruling conservative political party in Turkey.
-Learn more about Turkey’s Government and media.
+He is the leader of The Justice and Development Party (AKP), Turkey’s ruling conservative political party.
+Learn more about Turkey’s government and media.

 Failed Fact Checks

-Overall, we rate The Nordic Research and Monitoring Network (Nordic Monitor) questionable based on story selection and editorial positions that are opposed to Turkey’s right-leaning government.
+Overall, we rate The Nordic Research and Monitoring Network (Nordic Monitor) questionable based on story selection and editorial positions opposing Turkey’s right-leaning government.
 We also rate them Mixed for factual reporting due to poor sourcing, promotion of propaganda, and a lack of transparency regarding ownership and funding.
-(M. Huitsing 6/18/2020)
+(M. Huitsing 6/18/2020) Updated (07/09/2022)